akarve/ricochet-robots/README.md

 # status
 work in progress; see notes in js/main.js on how i plan to implement search algorithms

+#running
+From the root directory:
+    http-server -pPORT
+or
+    python -mSimpleHTTPServer

+Then go to `http://localhost:PORT` in your browser.

 # file formats
 a  board configuration `foo` consists of 3 files in `./data`:
 * `foo.csv`